242 pointsby surrTurr8 months ago34 comments

 Assumption based on connectivity experience, since the Bluetooth connection is usually rather unreliable and weird, and obviously not as well engineered as even cheap Bluetooth in-ear headphones, or game controlers.
 Ironically very susceptible to being blocked by body parts (which means vibe no more).
 Seems, like it's some dead simple serial transmission, which isn't fault tolerant at all.
 Those controllers are not bothering with any buffering, or much any computation at all really.
 Seems like they just straight stream signals to the motors.

-• lofaszvanitt7 days ago
+• lofaszvanitt8 months ago

 Of course these tools are open, otherwise how would you interface with them?

-• randunel7 days ago
+• randunel8 months ago

 > Buttplug is an open-source standards and software project for controlling intimate hardware, including sex toys, fucking machines, and more.